mitchshimy/ttsbridge/README.md

   (binary over TCP), which is a protocol mismatch, not a config issue.
   Route Piper/cloud engines through HA's own TTS entities instead (fully supported, see the reference doc).
-- One TCL-specific hardware/firmware bug is documented but not fixable from application code: 5.1 surround audio can lose its dialogue channel after any interruption on some TCL Android TV firmware.
-See `docs/investigation-dialogue-loss.md` for the full investigation and workarounds (disable TV audio processing, or use stereo tracks).
 - No automated test suite yet for the HA component — verification during development relied on exercising real code against an actual installed Home Assistant instance rather than mocks, but that wasn't formalized